 For University of Chicago facilities located outside of Hyde Park, EHS will assist with developing facility-specific release notification procedures as deemed necessary.

 Project managers should work with EHS during the Project Design Phase to identify if the project will result in significant increases, 100 pounds or greater, in the storage of chemicals stored in a building.
-Examples of equipment installations which may require SARA 302 Notifications or impact Tier II Reporting include:
+Examples of equipment installations that may require SARA 302 Notifications or impact Tier II Reporting include:

 - UPS battery banks;